madwire-media/sails-generate-forestay/README.md

 ```
 - `model.forestay.index.hideEditButton` hide edit button in indexes
 - `model.forestay.index.hideDeleteButton` hide delete button in indexes
+- `model.forestay.index.filterLogicalOperator === "or"` set to "or" and filters will user "or" logical oporator.
+Default is "and"
 - `boolean` type replacement text
 ```Javascript
 privacy: {